 Options for negative controls for human tetramer experiments:

-- For HLA-A*02:01 alleles, MBLI offers a “Negative Tetramer” in both PE (T01044) and APC (T01054).
+- For HLA-A*02:01 alleles, MBLI offers a “Negative Tetramer” in both PE (TB-0029-1) and APC (TB-0029-2).
 This tetramer is prepared with the HLA-A*02:01 allele and a proprietary peptide whose sequence does not occur in nature.
 No, I cannot tell you the sequence, as it is proprietary (and I couldn’t tell you anyway, as the R&D folks won’t even tell me what it is!).
 Class I tetramers with “no peptide” cannot be made, as the empty class I molecule is unstable.

 - While some researchers choose the Negative Tetramer to control for different HLA class I alleles, it is really better to select a matched allele.
 These may be in the form of another stocked product of that allele having a specificity known to be unreactive for the donor, or a custom tetramer whose peptide sequence you choose.
 For Class II alleles, tetramers made using the human CLIP peptide or a non-specific peptide can serve as negative controls.